Himanshurao/AzureLabs/Hybrid Cloud Networking - Lab 1 - Virtual Networks.md

     * Network Watcher
 4. Click on **Monitor** from the left hand pane.
 5. Under **Insights** select **Network**, then under **Monitoring** choose **Topology**.
 6. User **Resource Group** select **MyVNets**.
-In a moment a conceptual network diagram should be generated showing all three vNets and subnets.
+In a moment a conceptual network diagram should be generated showing all two vNets and subnets.

 ### Connect to a VM and test connectivity